Kin-Zhang/mmfn/README.md

 ## Acknowledgements

-This implementation is based on code from several repositories.
+This implementation is based on codes from several repositories.
+Thanks for these authors who kindly open-sourcing their work to the community.
 Please see our paper reference part to get more information on our reference

 - [LBC](https://github.com/dotchen/LearningByCheating), [WorldOnRails](https://github.com/dotchen/WorldOnRails)
 - [Transfuser](https://github.com/autonomousvision/transfuser)